-University executive management is comprised of the President and Chief Executive Officer; Provost, Vice President for Academic Affairs, and Chief Academic Officer; the Executive Policy Group (described above); and Vice Presidents of the university.
-Executive management will monitor response activities, support Marketing and Communications in media relations, and lead recovery efforts as set forth in Annex J: Institutional Recovery.
+The Executive Policy Group is comprised of the President's Cabinet, the Chief of Police, and the Executive Director of Emergency Management, and/or their designees.
+The Executive Policy Group will provide guidance and policy direction during an emergency in coordination with the CEOC Manager and/or Incident Commander.
+The executive policy group will monitor response activities, support Marketing & Communications in media relations, and lead recovery efforts as set forth in Annex J: Institutional Recovery.